realms-team/sol/README.md

 * recoverable file in case parts of it get corrupted.

 The following rules hence apply when saving to a binary file:
-* sensor object chaining is NOT allowed
+* sensor object chaining is NOT allowed (except on Neomote SD card level)
 * each sensor object MUST be framed using HDLC framing ([RFC1662](https://tools.ietf.org/html/rfc1662))
 * the length field MUST be elided, and the `L` bit in the start header set to `b11`